 List made, find a place for your wrap and mail activity center.
 Look for a room of your own with a lock upon the door: a bedroom, office, utility room or large bathroom that will allow you to wrap in peace and privacy.

 Good lighting and a comfortable work surface are a must, so consider placing a craft table near a window.
 Those in small homes can make use of a bed area, if they place a large sheet of poster board or cardboard on the bed before hauling out the supplies.

 Access to a computer and printer will help speed the process of mailing gifts.
 Look for a postal scale to make best use of the mailing tools offered by the United States Postal Service.
-Using their Click-N-Ship, you'll be able to buy postage, print mailing labels and arrange for carrier pickup from the comfort of home.
+Using their Click-N-Ship. service, you'll be able to buy postage, print mailing labels and arrange for carrier pickup from the comfort of home.
 No more long holiday lines at the Post Office!

 Scout Out Storage Options